All Episodes

 Welcome back.

-We have Brett Bear, Fox News with us, special report with Brett Baer and the lead anchor on election night special event coverage.
+Special report with Brett Baer and the lead anchor on election night special event coverage and his brand new book, which is a great book.

 Now, this next description I'm going to use about your book is used.